lm3nitro/Projects/New/Bash/Bash Fundamentals/3-Bash User Input.md

+# Bash User Input

-In Bash, you can prompt users for input using the `read` command.
+In Bash, users can be prompted for input using the `read` command.
 Here’s a basic example:

 ```bash
 #!/bin/bash